pypeit/PypeIt/doc/development.rst

 ----

-This document was developed and mutually agreed upon by: Kyle Westfall
+This document was developed and mutually agreed upon by: Kyle Westfall, J. Xavier Prochaska

 *Last Modified: 19 Nov 2019*